universe-builders/universe-builders.github.io/void-survivors/accessibility-plan.md

 ----

-## 👍 Skill level and gameplat motivations accessibility plan
+## 👍 Skill level and gameplay motivations accessibility plan
 Games frequently segregate players based on skill levels through explicit means of matchmaking or by implicit means of content difficulty.
 Further, games commonly force players into situations that may be stressful, regardless of the role they choose, such as combat or player-vs-player environments.
 Universe Builders strives to make games that have no exclusionary or segregation mechanics to allow a large range of skill levels and player motivations access to our games.

 The foremost way that Void Survivors allows players of different skill levels and motivations to play together is by offering a range of character classes that have different play styles and skill level requirements.
 For example the Healer class can be played with low skill level and in a purely team support way, as they are motivated away from combat and towards groups of players.
 This class is ideal for players that do not want to engage in the stress of combat and for low-skill players.